andrea-dintino/Zenroom/docs/pages/zencode-scenarios-petition.md

 The participant's credentials can be anonymous and each participant (or each credential possessor) can only sign the petition once.

+The scripts and the output of this manual page are produced by this <a href="https://github.com/dyne/Zenroom/tree/master/test/zencode_petition/run.sh">flow script</a> that you should be able to download and run.

-## Create a the petition: creation and request
+## Create the petition: creation and request

 Any participant can create a petition.
 The requirements to become a participant are: